scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

 3) **Based on target characteristics**

     As explained in the paper, another option to define structural ROIs is based on target characteristics.
-In this example, the SASA (Solvent-Accessible Surface Area) is calculated over the 4ERF-A structure.
-From it, a protocol extract the sequence ROIs containing higher values of SASA, and these are mapped to structural ROIs.
+In this example, the SASA (Solvent-Accessible Surface Area) is calculated over the 4ERF-A structure with :ref:`pwchem-sasa-calculation`.
+From it, the sequence ROIs containing higher values of SASA are extracted and these are mapped to structural ROIs using :ref:`pwchem-extract-sequence-rois`.

 4) **Predicted pockets**